 Footprints are a common theme at White Sands.
-Every day, people from all over the world come and leave traces of their comings and goings.
+Every day, people from all over the world visit and leave traces of their comings and goings.
 The white dunes of the Tularosa Basin are just a recent blip on the geological timeline.
-Tens of thousands of years ago, during the ice age, a giant body of water called Lake Otero existed before the white sands were formed.
-The climate was wetter, the vegetation was abundant, and for miles, one can see grasslands that look more like the prairies of Nebraska than New Mexico’s deserts.
+During the ice age tens of thousands of years ago, a giant body of water called Lake Otero existed.
+The climate was wetter, and the vegetation was abundant.
+One could have seen grasslands stretching for miles that would have looked more like the prairies of Nebraska than New Mexico’s deserts.

 Today we find fossil footprints of the animals that once lived here at White Sands more than 10,000 years ago.
 Scattered along the now dried lakebed are trackways and trample grounds of ancient camels and Columbian Mammoths.
 These fossilized footprints appear to gather around what may be ancient pools of water.

 For 80 years, only a small collection of fossil footprints were known.
 However, a group of scientists noticed dark spots dotting the expanse of the lakebed that appeared to be footprints.
 Their curiosities lead them to dig up these odd dark spots.
 This led to the discovery of both Harlan’s Ground Sloth and Paleo-Human footprints.
 During the 2010s, footprints of a dire wolf were discovered.
 These footprints were located next to ancient seeds.
 Scientists dated these seeds to more than 18,000 years ago.